DFHack/dfhack/Contributing.rst

 How to get new code into DFHack
 -------------------------------

-* Submit pull requests to the develop branch, not the master branch.
+* Submit pull requests to the ``develop`` branch, not the master branch.
 The master branch always points at the most recent release.
-* Use new branches for each feature/fix so that your changes can be merged independently.
+* Use new branches for each feature/fix so that your changes can be merged independently (i.e. not the master or develop branch of your fork).
 * If possible, compile on multiple platforms
-* Do update NEWS/Contributors.rst
+* Update NEWS and Contributors.rst when applicable
-* Do **NOT** run fix-texts.sh or update .html files (except to locally test changes to .rst files)
+* Do **NOT** run fixTexts.sh or update .html files (except to locally test changes to .rst files)
 * Create a Github Pull Request once finished
 * Work done against `issues <http://github.com/DFHack/dfhack/issues>`_ that are tagged "bug report" gets priority

-  * Submit ideas and bug reports as issues on github.
+  * Submit ideas and bug reports as issues on Github.
 Posts in the forum thread are also acceptable but can get missed or forgotten more easily.

 ---------------
 Memory research